Kalabasa/leanrada.com/src/pages/works/dimensions2.md

 </span>
 <span class="caption">The app recognizes when the target piece has been aligned.</span>

-There exists many solutions to this problem ranging from simple histogram matching to convolutional neural networks.
+There exists many solutions to this problem, ranging from simple histogram matching to convolutional neural networks.
 These days everyone just uses neural networks and deep learning if possible.

 These technologies power some apps like Face Swap and Snaphchat filters, and is also used for things like mass camera surveillance.

 In my case however, I’ve simplified the problem to determining whether any of the three pieces are in the center frame in the user’s camera, or not.
-No position tracking.
+No more position tracking.
 This is just a yes/no problem.

 Consequently, my algorithm was very simple: